jdmonin/JSettlers2/README.txt

   Warning: failed to initialize database: ....

 The database is not required: Without it, the server will function normally except that user accounts cannot be maintained.

 If you do use the database, you can give users a nickname and password to use when they log in and play.
 People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.
+Optionally game results can also be stored in the database, see next section; results are not stored by default.

 Any command-line switches and options go before the port number if specified on the command line.
 If the command includes -jar, switches and options go after the jar filename.

+Parameters and game option defaults:

 To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's